There are some fairly common GP negligence cases in the healthcare industry. But do you know what to watch for?

-Lack of Patient History: Your GP should always have access to your medical records.
+Your GP should always have access to your medical records.
 If they fail to check your medical records then they may miss out on key aspects that will affect your treatment options.
-If your GP fails to check your medical history then mistakes can happen.
+If your GP fails to check your medical history, mistakes can (and often will) happen.

 - Brain conditions such as haemorrhages